-Frustrating experience where bidding wars, cash offers, and waived buyer protections/contingencies were the norm.
-Somehow we found an anomaly amongst the chaos and are happy to be back home.
+$Frustrating \ experience \ where \ bidding \ wars, \ cash \ offers, \ and \ waived \ buyer \ protections/contingencies \ were \ the \ norm. \ Somehow \ we found an anomaly amongst the$ chaos and are happy to be back home.

-We moved to Sonoma county 35 years ago from Marin.
+We moved to Sonoma county 36 years ago from Marin.
 We couldn't afford a home there and found some raw land we could afford here.
 We had two small children at the time.

 Finding my current home was a bit hard.
 We had to search for something that fit our money range.
-Especially with what's going on.
+Especially with what sgoing on.
 It was a so and so experience It's on the family property, so it was relatively simple.

-I lost my rental 4 years ago in the coffee Park fire oh, so I bought this fifth wheel with my FEMA money so I would have somewhere to live Only space within my income.
+Host my rental 4 years ago in the coffee Park fire oh, so I bought this fifth wheel with my FEMA money so I would have somewhere to live Only space within my income.
 Luckily rent hasn't been raised in many years.

 We had saved money and purchased our home after a 10 month search Very difficult to find safe & affordable housing.

 Hard to find affordable housing in Sonoma county.

-It has been very hard to find a home especially with having a large dog that is a pitbull and have society's bad thoughts on them when they are misunderstood, rent is ridiculously high I understand because of the fires we've had within the recent years but it is hard to find a home in Sonoma County for under \$2200 let alon 2000\$ or a bit lower.
+It has been very hard to find a home especially with having a large dog that is a pitbull and have society's bad thoughts on them when they are misunderstood, rent is ridiculously high I understand because of the fires we've had within the recent years but it is hard to find a home in Sonoma County for under \$2200 let alone 2000\$ or a bit lower.
 I work in education as a teachers assistant to find a home and with the low salary it is just very hard.
-Been living in this area most of my life love it here. hairstylist working in theatre purchased it via an auction site worked with realtor for many months good friends are precious
+Been living in this area most of my life love it here.

 We came to build my parents' retirement home in 1973.
-I went work in San Francisco in 74 remarried in 82 worked in San Francisco until '91 Invited "home" I was able to work from here and be mother's care giver for her last seven years, was able to buy my brother's share and remain in the family home Extremely hard
+I went work in San Francisco in 74 remarried in 82 worked in San Francisco until '91 invited "home" I was able to work from here and be mother's care giver for her last seven years, was able to buy my brother's share and remain in the family home.